 Makaya Funk-White is a current doctoral student in the UCSD/SDSU Joint Doctoral Program studying Interdisciplinary Research on Substance Use.
 Prior to that she earned both her bachelors and her masters degrees in Social Work at San Diego State University.
 After graduating she began to work full time as a Dementia Care Consultant at Alzheimer’s San Diego.
 Her research interests lie in studying the relationship between older adults and substance use, substance use and cognition, and policy research.

-Roxanne Ko is currently an MS4 at the John A. Burns School of Medicine and is applying to Family Medicine Residency.
+Roxanne Ko MD is a family medicine resident at Columbia University’s Center for Family and Community Medicine and a graduate of the John A. Burns School of Medicine.
 Her previous education includes a B.A. in Linguistics and Spanish from Boston University and a B.S. in Microbiology from the University of Hawai’i.
 She started working with Dr. Benjamin Han through the national MSTAR program at NYU as a rising MS2.
 Projects that they have completed together include publications and presentations on chronic disease and substance use in older adults, medical cannabis use in New York State and barriers to patients with opioid use disorder.

-Mari Miyoshi is a third year student at the John A Burns School of Medicine at the University of Hawai’i.
+Mari Miyoshi MD is a psychiatry resident at UCSD and a graduate of the John A Burns School of Medicine at the University of Hawai’i.
 Prior to medical school, she worked as the manager of an HIV testing program for people in substance use treatment centers across Hawai’i.
 She did research on substance use in older adults with Dr. Han as part of the MSTAR program and hopes to specialize in Addiction Psychiatry.